sebcoda/ntnx-escape-game/README.md

 # Preparation
 - Book a HPOC with Nutanix Self-Service activated
     - Multinode-cluster
-    - AOS 6.10
+    - AOS 7 <- May need manual update
-    - PC2024.2
+    - PC2024.3 <- May need manual update
     - NSS enabled
     - Leap Enabled
     - Flow security enabled
-- IMPORTANT : Verify that Policy Engine is correctly deployed on the cluster
 - Upload the runbook  `blueprint/EG-prerequisites.json` in the `lab` project
 - Launch it
 - Upload the blueprint `blueprint/EG-EscapeGame.json` in the `lab` project